Protection of Civilians

 PAX has developed a method which gives civilians in communities a voice about their safety: the Human Security Survey.
 Surveys conducted using smartphones enable local researchers to map their community`s security situation.
 Who or what is a source of security or insecurity?
 What sort of protection is required?
 And what do civilians think of the military missions that have come to protect them?

-The research findings are used to strengthen civilians in their dialogue with government bodies, armed groups and international organisations with regard to their safety in negotiations and peace missions.
+The research findings are used to strengthen civilians in their dialogue with government bodies, armed groups and international peacekeeping missions with regard to their security.

 Advice and training